AmbitionEng/django-pgtransaction/docs/index.md

 By default, retries are only performed when `psycopg.errors.SerializationError` or `psycopg.errors.DeadlockDetected` errors are raised.
 Configure retried psycopg errors with `settings.PGTRANSACTION_RETRY_EXCEPTIONS`.
 You can set a default retry amount with `settings.PGTRANSACTION_RETRY`.

+### Nested Usage

+[pgtransaction.atomic][] can be nested, but keep the following in mind:

 1. Isolation mode cannot be changed once a query has been performed.
+2. Read-write mode can not be changed to from within a read only block.
-2. The retry argument only works on the outermost invocation as a decorator, otherwise `RuntimeError` is raised.
+3. The retry argument only works on the outermost invocation as a decorator, otherwise `RuntimeError` is raised.

 ## Compatibility